helgoboss/helgobox/doc/user-guide.md

 #### Troubleshooting

+If REAPER crashes when scanning for plug-ins and the crash message shows something like `reaper_host64` or `reaper_host32`, you either have a 32/64-bit version mismatch or you have "Preferences → Plug-ins → Compatibility → VST bridging/firewalling" set to "In separate plug-in process" or "In dedicated process per plug-in".
+Please see the [installation instructions on the project website](https://github.com/helgoboss/realearn#installation) for hints how to fix this.
+In future, ReaLearn hopefully will handle this situation more gracefully.

 If the label remains at "Stop" at step 3, you need to have a look at your MIDI setup.

 - Make sure **Enable input from this device** is checked for your controller MIDI input device in